Have you ever tried to make your own vegetable broth?

-When your bag is full, you simply take them out and empty the contents into your instant pot.
-Add sea salt, black peppercorns, turmeric, and a bay leaf, and fill to the 10 cup line with filtered water.
-Voila, you have a delicious homemade vegetable broth that can be used as a base for soups or to cook grains, beans, or vegetables.
+When your bag is full, simply take it out of the freezer and empty the contents into your instant pot.
+Add sea salt, black peppercorns, turmeric, and a bay leaf.
+Fill to the 10 cup line with filtered water.
+Voila, you have a healthy homemade vegetable broth that can be used as a base for soups or to cook grains, beans, or vegetables.

 Homemade Vegetable Broth

 - 1 Gallon bag full Vegetable and herb scraps Onions, garlic, carrots, celery, zuccini, radishes, cilantro, or parsley stems.

 - 1 Tablespoon Sea salt or Himalyan salt